Mario Kart Tour: Gameplay

 Each week, a tour's cup is a tournament.
-20 players are placed on a leaderboard based on the overall score for the cup.
+Twenty players are placed on a leaderboard based on the overall score for the cup.
 By the following Wednesday, Lakitu announces how well the player did.
 The player will increase in tier, and earn some rewards if their end position is near the top, but they will lose one or two tiers if they finish poorly.
 The player also gets a reward if the player and their friends' score reaches a certain amount.

-This game includes races against AI-controlled opponents with usernames of real players.
+This game includes races against bots with usernames of real players, apparently designed to give players the impression of playing against other humans.
 In addition, a beta test for the multiplayer function of this game began from "approximately 2:00 p.m.
 EST on December 19, 2019 to 12:59 p.m.
 EST on December 27, 2019" and was only available for subscribers to the Gold Pass.
 From January 23, 2020, to January 29, 2020, there was a multiplayer test for all players of the game.

-At 11:00 p.m.
-EST on March 8, 2020, multiplayer function in Mario Kart Tour was officially launched.
+On March 8, 2020, multiplayer function in Mario Kart Tour was officially launched.
 All players "can race against up to seven other players, whether they're registered as in-game friends, nearby to your location, or even scattered around the world."
 In the meantime, "Gold Races are available exclusively to subscribers of the Mario Kart Tour Gold Pass."
 One of the main differences between the Standard Races (for players without the Gold Pass) and the Gold Races is the selection of speed: only 100cc is available in the Standard Races while 150cc and 200cc are available in the Gold Races.
-There is a multiplayer rank (ranging from F to A, S to S+6 if subscribed to the Gold Pass) for each player.
+There is a multiplayer rank (ranging from F to A, S to S+9 if subscribed to the Gold Pass) for each player.
 A percentage for the rank will increase when a player wins in a multiplayer race, but will decrease or remain unchanged during a loss.

 The game originally could only be played in portrait mode; however, on July 21, 2020, the game received an update that allowed the players to also play the game in landscape mode.
 An update in March 2022 added support for Miis as playable racers.

 On February 9, 2022, Nintendo announced that several of the game's original tracks will be bundled as DLC tracks for the previously released Mario Kart 8 Deluxe for the Nintendo Switch.

 On September 2, 2022, Nintendo announced that the game's most controversial piece, the "gacha" mechanic with the ruby spotlight pipe would be removed and replaced with a normal shop that would not only include any new tours' brand new characters, gliders, and karts; but bring back old ones that players missed out on in previous tours.
 Alongside that was the reveal of battle mode making its return.
 Both were done with an update released October 5, 2022.